GTA5TunersGenZ/GTA5TunersScript/README.md

 <h5>[==============================(READ FIRST)=================================]<br><br><br>

-This open source script version is not as updated as our Discord Version, our Discord Version has way more features and optimization.<b5>
+This open source script version is not as updated as our Discord Version, our Discord Version has way more features and optimizations.<b5>
 You can find our discord version on Youtube by searching for tag @gta5tuners.
-There will be a link somewhere one of the videos.<br><br>
+There will be a link somewhere in one of the videos.<br><br>

 [===========================(MISSION STATEMENT)=============================]<br><br>